 One of the liver’s most important jobs is to filter out and destroy toxins in the body.
 When the liver isn’t working well, chemicals can build up inside the body and cause damage.

 What types of cancer start in the liver?

-There are four main types of liver cancer:
+The main types of primary liver cancer include:

 Hepatocellular carcinoma.
 This is the most common liver cancer.
-It is also called hepatoma.
-About three out of every four liver cancers are of this type.
+It’s also called hepatoma.
+About four out of every five primary liver cancers are of this type.
 This type of cancer starts in the main liver cells called hepatocytes.

 Hepatoblastoma.
-Hepatoblastoma is a rare liver cancer usually found in children.
+This is a rare liver cancer often found in children.

 Angiosarcoma.
-Angiosarcoma is another uncommon form of liver cancer that begins in blood vessels inside the liver.
+This is another uncommon form of liver cancer.
+It starts in blood vessels inside the liver.